-When a deficiency in a commercial plan's language assistance program is identified, the health plan is required to submit a corrective action plan to the DMHC within 45 calendar days, describing the action taken to correct the deficiency and the results of such action.
+When a deficiency in a commercial health plan's language assistance program is identified, the health plan is required to submit a corrective action plan to the DMHC within 45 calendar days, describing the action taken to correct the deficiency and the results of such action.
 The DMHC then monitors the health plan's activities to ensure implementation of the corrective action plan to achieve compliance.
-Corrected and uncorrected deficiencies, (including a description of the health plan's corrective action)

-are identified in the final public report.
+Corrected and uncorrected deficiencies, (including a description of the health plan's corrective action) are identified in the final public report.
 Some deficiencies may require more than 45 days to correct.
 In those cases, the DMHC conducts a follow-up review of the uncorrected deficiencies no later than 18 months following the release of the final report.
 If the health plan has not achieved compliance by the end of the follow-up period, the DMHC may take enforcement action such as issuing fines, penalties, injunctions, cease and desist orders, or other actions.
+Two of the health plans identified as having language assistance deficiencies in the 2021 Report (review period January 2019 through December 2020) as needing a follow-up review of uncorrected deficiencies were found to still be non-compliant and were referred for potential enforcement action.

-Of the 26 deficiencies identified during this reporting period, eleven deficiencies were corrected by the health plan(s) prior to the issuance of the Final or Follow-Up Survey reports, ten deficiencies are currently being assessed as part of the Follow-Up Survey process and five deficiencies are being referred to the Department's Office of Enforcement for further review.
+Of the 10 deficiencies identified during this reporting period, five deficiencies were corrected by the health plan(s) prior to the issuance of the Final or Follow-Up Survey reports, five deficiencies are currently being assessed as part of the Follow-Up Survey process.